Hero Image

 What is Climate Smart Agriculture?

-Climate Smart Agriculture (CSA) addresses the risks that climate change poses to agriculture.
+Climate Smart Agriculture addresses the risks that climate change poses to agriculture.

 It encompasses management practices that: